What are Hobbies and Interests?

 Hobbies and leisure interests are usually not connected to your profession.
 Instead, they are activities that we take up as a way to unwind from our daily pressures.
 They could be typical pursuits like photography, baking, embroidery, painting, playing an instrument, dancing, or not-so-common pursuits such as glass etching, miniature arts, mountain biking, or rock collection; it can be a never-ending list.

-Leisure interests are usually broader areas of occupation that are about exploring ideas, concepts, and subjects related to history, culture, the culinary arts, space, nature, films, etc.
+Leisure interests are usually broader areas of occupation about exploring ideas, concepts, and subjects related to history, culture, the culinary arts, space, nature, films, etc.

 What makes them relevant to your resume?

-Hobbies and leisure pursuits provide others a deeper perspective of your character.
-It allows potential recruiters to get an idea of your approach to work-life and your fit to organizational culture more critically.
+Hobbies and leisure pursuits provide others with a deeper perspective of your character.
+It allows potential recruiters to better understand your approach to work-life and your fit to organizational culture.
 Hobbies and interests can reinforce personality traits such as mental fortitude, concentration power, focus, physical fitness, time management, and even social skills.

-Therefore, when you include hobbies and interests on your resume, you must ensure that they aid in personal development skills relevant to your candidature for a potential job.
+Therefore, when you include hobbies and interests on your resume, you must ensure that they aid inrelevant to your candidature for a potential job.
 Mentioning pastimes, such as watching movies, listening to music, or reading, are commonplace activities that do not bring alive anything in particular.

-Here are a few interests and hobbies for a resume that can potentially bring alive your personality:
+Here are a few interests andthat can potentially bring alive your personality:

 Mention photography only if you are serious about it, with a thorough understanding of the technical aspects.
 Selfies and family outings do not count.
 Professional photography suggests conceptual skills, technical knowledge, and perseverance.